lidiacommerce/documentation/lidia-identity/usage/consents.md

 {% api-method-parameter name="RelatedUserIp" type="string" required=false %}
 Identifies the application user triggering this API call.
 If the user is **not** authenticated please provide a unique token which should be the same across different API calls triggered by the same user.
 If the user if authenticated please use UserId field.
 {% endapi-method-parameter %}

+{% api-method-parameter name="ValidUntil" type="string" required=true %}
+The valid until date of the userconsent
+{% endapi-method-parameter %}

+{% api-method-parameter name="ValidFrom" type="string" required=true %}
+The valid from date of the userconsent
+{% endapi-method-parameter %}

 {% api-method-parameter name="Scope" type="string" required=false %}